LinnSilver/Project1-Farrier/README.md

 ## Deployment
 Create a [fork of the repository.](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)
-1. Log in to GitHub and go to repository: [Farrier](https://github.com/LinnSilver/Project1-Farrier)
+1. Log in to GitHub and go to repository: LinnSilver/Project1-Farrier
-2. Click button fork.
+2. Click button fork -Create a new fork.
 3. Choose repository name.
 4. Click create fork.